jazzl0ver/pfSense-pkg-gatewayhook/README.md

 pkg install pfSense-pkg-gatewayhook-0_1.txz
 ```
 3. Edit /usr/local/etc/rc.d/rc.gateway_alarm_custom upon your needs
+4. Your gateway(s) should be in a gateway group (System/Routing/Gateway Groups)

 # Building
 In case you want to build this package manually, do: